binaryphile/sales.diditbetter.com/pages/signup.md

 account first.

 <span style="font-weight: bold; color: #FF6600;">This will open a new
-window. ÿWhen finished, close the window to return here and continue with theÿ</span><span style="font-style: italic;"><span style="font-weight: bold; color: #FF6600;">Next</span></span><span style="font-weight: bold; color: #FF6600;">ÿbutton.</span>
+window.
+When finished, close the window to return here and continue with the</span><span style="font-style: italic;"><span style="font-weight: bold; color: #FF6600;">Next</span></span><span style="font-weight: bold; color: #FF6600;">ÿbutton.</span>